rtbrick/bngblaster/docs/config.md

 For L2TP downstream traffic the IPv4 TOS is applied to the outer IPv4 and inner IPv4 header.

-The threading support is experimental and should be used with caution!
+**WARNING**: The threading support is experimental and should be used with caution!